AnicetNgrt/jiro-nn/examples/housing/cr.typ

     #box(width: 45%, height: 7cm)[
         #figure(
             image("../visuals/final_price.png"),
             caption: [Predictions grow with actual value as expected.
 Higher prices seem to be harder to predict.
-Maybe they are too shallow.]
+Maybe they are too shallow, and the dataset lacks high price examples.]
         )
     ]
     #box(width: 45%, height: 7cm)[